immunIT/owfmodules.spi.flash_id/README.md

-# owfmodules.skeleton
+# owfmodules.spi.flash_id
-Module base repository

-Please read [CONTRIBUTING.md](https://bitbucket.org/octowire/octowire-framework/src/master/CONTRIBUTING.md) to follow the contribution process.
+Module getting the ID of an SPI flash (RDID)